 For a fix, I changed the trans fluid 3 times and used valvoline dexron vi for the last change.
 OD was still slipping so I adjusted the TV cable and made sure the fluid was topped off (engine in idle and warmed).
 I adjusted the TV cable by pushing the release button and pulling the cable housing to the rear and then pulling the cable to WOT.
 A thighter TV cable will increases the trans fluid pressure and makes for tighter shifting.

 The TV cable adjustment I made also changed the shift points to hold low gear longer and down shifts faster.
-Overall, the shifting with dexron vi is smoother and more responsive and may have cleaned out some of the varnish deposites...how
+Overall, the shifting with dexron vi is smoother and more responsive and may have cleaned out some of the varnish deposites...however,

 your milage may vary.......